BazzaCuda/MinimalistMediaPlayerX/README.md

 VERSION 2 RELEASED: Fast, lossless audio/video editing
 - https://github.com/BazzaCuda/MinimalistMediaPlayerX/wiki/Lossless-Audio-Video-editing

-Now also displays all IMAGES in the current playlist folder (.jpg, .jpeg, .bmp, .png, .webp, animated .gif).
+Now also displays all IMAGES in the current playlist folder (.jpg, .jpeg, .bmp, .png, .webp, animated .gif, .avif).
 If you set an image display duration, a slideshow of consecutive image files will be shown.
 - https://github.com/BazzaCuda/MinimalistMediaPlayerX/releases

+**NEW**: Added support for .AVIF image files.

 **TIP**: You can crop an image by using zoom ([I]n/[O]ut) and pan (Ctrl-left, ctrl-right, ctrl-up, ctrl-down) until the video window shows only the part of the image you want, then [F5] screenshot it.
 The screenshot will include any changes you've made to the Brightness, Contrast, Gamma, Saturation or Rotation of the original image.